learn-co-students/react-events-in-detail-lab-recoded-baghdad-2019/README.md

 ## Overview

 In this lab, you'll work with event data and persisting events.
+We will be using some event data you may not be familiar with, `event.clientX` and `event.clientY`.
+These provide the current x/y position of a mouse.
+Links are provided in the resources section to learn more.

 ## Two Buttons To Rule Them All